Tesla Model 3 and P11d benefit

 Therefore this is a great opportunity not to be missed to shift personal expenses into your business, gain tax relief for the purchase of a personal car and to help the environment all at the same time.

-I can see that sales of the Test Model 3 in the UK will go well and business users will find this option very popular particular as at the current time it is so attractive from a personal tax benefit in kind point of view.
+I can see that sales of the Tesla Model 3 in the UK will go well and business users will find this option very popular particular as at the current time it is so attractive from a personal tax benefit in kind point of view.

 Driving a lot of miles